 Written by Kanchana Paromita Venkatesh for The Quad

-And we have to deal with all those Cosmo articles featuring suspiciously sweat-free models, waving around 2 lb pink dumbbells (why are they always pink?!).
+And we have to deal with all those Cosmo posts featuring suspiciously sweat-free models, waving around 2 lb pink dumbbells (why are they always pink?!).

 Before we go further, understand that as a woman who is interested in strength training, you are in the minority and you may be on the receiving end of remarks such as these (all from well-wishers, of course!)

 Myth #1: Women should stick to lifting ‘lady weights’

 Um, weights have no gender.
 And there’s no scientific proof citing lifting weights as a contraindication for women (as long as the woman in question is pain-free, and has no underlying conditions)

 Myth #2: Lifting weights will make you bulky

 Nopes.
 The women who want to look bulky put in years of effort to look the way they do.
 ‘Normal’ strength training will make you look lean, fit and strong.

 Myth #3: Women should not lift weights while on their period.
 Pregnant / menopausal / older women should not lift weights.